StableUnit/stableunit.org/site/content/proof-of-concept.md

 Bitcoin cannot be used as everyday cash, a store of value, or international unit of account because of its volatility.
 StableUnit solves this problem with a completely decentralized and private stable cryptocurrency.
-It’s fully backed by crypto collateral while the system is small, and utilizes multiple layers of black-swan resistant mechanisms to maintain a stable price.
+It’s fully backed by crypto collateral while the system is small, and utilizes multiple layers of black-swan resistant mechanisms to maintain a stable price..

 ## Proof of concept
+WIP!!! (like a lot, we're currency building it, PoC isn't nearly ready)
+---

 {{< youtube qx3rxGSVBDM >}}